-I’ve often seen those red rails while driving.
+I’ve often seen those red rails while driving and I often point them out on the Factories to Calories Fulton Market Food Tour.
 A closer inspection revealed that the rails incorporate the star insignia from the Chicago flag.
 You’ll see these decorated guard rails from the I-290 interchange to the Lake Street bridge.
 The stars also appear in the concrete of bridges.

 Presidential History in Chicago #5.
 Obama Campaign Offices

 President Barack Obama is the only Chicagoan to be elected to the White House.
 We know of course of his victory speech on Election Night in 2008 in Grant Park.
 We know of his house in Kenwood/Hyde Park.
 So where were his campaign offices?
 The 2008 offices were on the 11th floor of Two Illinois Center and the 2012 campaign was took up an entire floor inside One Prudential Plaza.
 We skirt right past both on the Architecture Walking Tour for Design Lovers.

 In fact, the 2012 campaign was the only time that a President’s re-election campaign had its main office outside of Washington.
 Both locations are just rentable office spaces.
 So there’s no visible reminder of the work that went on there.
 Despite that limited visibility, these offices drove Obama’s electoral successes.

 These five facts about the US Presidents in Chicago underline the importance of our city.
 Chicago has been a political powerhouse from our boomtown years in the 1800’s to the modern day.
 The legacy of political power dots our landscape.